Residential Real Estate

 New Jersey’s Economic Drivers:

-New Jersey Home Sales:
+New Jersey Home Sales and inventory levels:

 National Job Front:

 - On the national level, the US added over 2,100,000+ in 2019 v.
 2,700,000 jobs in 2018.

 - US unemployment rate slowed in January, with just 225,000 jobs added.
 An additional 325,000 were added in February which put the US on pace to add 3 million + jobs in 2020.

 - Then COVID-19 appeared and we saw nearly all of the jobs created in the past five years erased.